We want to make it as simple as possible for you to understand what financial support is available to you and your child.

 What is Carer's Allowance?

-- The Carer's Allowance claim form can also be downloaded on this page.
+- The Carer's Allowance claim form can be downloaded on this page.

-- Supplementary Benefit can provide a weekly cash benefit to bring your household income up to a level which the States believes is enough to live on.
+- Income support can provide a weekly cash benefit to bring your household income up to a level which the States believes is enough to live on.
 The amount of benefit you receive is calculated on a weekly basis with reference to your household income.

 Changes in Circumstances

-What happens when I get in touch with Supplementary Benefit Claims?
+What happens when I get in touch about an Income Support Claim?

 - You can speak to a Visiting Officer by calling 732447.